klmnden/azure-docs.tr-tr/articles/machine-learning/data-science-virtual-machine/vm-do-ten-things.md

 # Set your current working storage account
 Set-AzureRmCurrentStorageAccount –ResourceGroupName "<dsvmdatarg>" –StorageAccountName <mydatadisk>

-# Create a Azure File Service Share
+# Create an Azure File Service Share
 $s = New-AzureStorageShare <<teamsharename>>
 # Create a directory under the FIle share.
 You can give it any name
 New-AzureStorageDirectory -Share $s -Path <directory name>